afps-spec

 8.2 Tool Code Execution

-Tool packages (§3.4) contain source code that consumers may load and execute.
+Tool packages (§3.4) reference a runtime-loadable file via entrypoint that consumers load and execute.
 This is the highest-risk surface in the AFPS model:

 AFPS does not define how tool code is loaded or executed.
 Consumers are responsible for implementing appropriate security measures for their execution environment.